Patience-B/Patience-B/README.md

 In my free time, I volunteer as a **Coordinator** for the [Sprint Artificial Intelligence Training for the African Medical Imaging Knowledge Translation Program](https://event.fourwaves.com/spark/pages).
 I’m passionate about building a future where **medical imaging technologies are accessible to all**—not just a privileged few.

-When I'm not working with data or healthcare systems, you’ll likely find me:
+When I'm not working, you’ll likely find me:
-* **Sharing a meal, a conversation, or a cup of tea** with friends and family—there’s nothing quite like quality time with loved ones.
+* **Sharing a meal, a conversation, or a cup of tea** with friends and family.
 * **Browsing used bookstores** and adding to my growing collection of **50+ classic books** (still working on reading them all!).
 * **Solving jigsaw puzzles**—I enjoy the slow, calming rhythm of fitting pieces together and the sense of quiet focus it brings.
 * **Taking evening walks** to unplug, reflect, and reset after a long day.